JacoboLansac/audits/solo/lockin-xyz/lockin-audit-report.md

     }
 ```

-**Impact**: the integrating contracts can be mislead, but the LockInExternal contract is not affected as this output variable is not read except when the NFT is initialized (where pending rewards are correctly 0).
+#### Impact: the integrating contracts can be mislead, but the LockInExternal contract is not affected as this output variable is not read except when the NFT is initialized (where pending rewards are correctly 0).

 #### Recommended fix
 Rename the output variable to better reflect its purpose: